jLuseno161/InstaClone/README.md

 * User can comment on posts made by other users
 * User is able to view other users pictures on their timeline
 * When user clicks on a single photo it expands it and user is able to view the details of the photo in a modal.
-* User is able to view and copy link to the photo

 ## Prerequisites